Converting Worksheet to Image using ImageOrPrint Options

 Saving Worksheets to Images - Different Approaches

 Sometimes, you might require presenting your worksheets as a pictorial representation.
-You do need to present the worksheet images into your applications or web pages.
+You may need to present the worksheet images in your applications or web pages.
 You might need to insert the images into a Word document, a PDF file, a PowerPoint presentation, or use them in some other scenario.
-Simply you want a worksheet rendered as an image so that you can use it elsewhere.
+Simply, you want a worksheet rendered as an image so that you can use it elsewhere.
 Aspose.Cells supports converting worksheets in Excel files to images.
 Also, Aspose.Cells supports setting different options like image format, resolution (both vertical and horizontal), image quality, and other image and print options.

-You might try Office Automation but Office automation has its own drawbacks.
-There are several reasons and issues involved: for example, security, stability, scalability and speed, price, and features.
-In Short, there are many reasons, with the top one being that Microsoft themselves strongly recommends against Office automation from software solutions.
+You might try Office Automation, but it has its own drawbacks.
+There are several reasons and issues involved: for example, security, stability, scalability, speed, price, and features.
+In short, there are many reasons, with the top one being that Microsoft itself strongly recommends against Office automation from software solutions.

-This article shows how to create a console application in Visual Studio .NET, perform the conversion of a worksheet to image using different image and print options with a few and simplest lines of code using Aspose.Cells API.
+This article shows how to create a console application in Visual Studio .NET, and perform the conversion of a worksheet to an image using different image and print options with a few simple lines of code using the Aspose.Cells API.

-You need to import Aspose.Cells.Rendering namespace to your program/project.
-It has several valuable classes, for example, SheetRender, ImageOrPrintOptions, WorkbookRender etc.
+You need to import the Aspose.Cells.Rendering namespace to your program/project.
+It has several valuable classes, for example, SheetRender, ImageOrPrintOptions, WorkbookRender, etc.

-The Aspose.Cells.Rendering.SheetRender class represents a worksheet to render images for the worksheet, it has an overloaded ToImage method that can directly convert a worksheet to image file(s) specified with your desired attributes or options.
-It can return System.Drawing.Bitmap object and you can Save an image file to the disk/stream.
-There are several image formats supported, e.g BMP, PNG, GIFF, JPEG, TIFF, EMF and so on.
+The Aspose.Cells.Rendering.SheetRender class represents a worksheet to render images.
+It has an overloaded ToImage method that can directly convert a worksheet to image file(s) specified with your desired attributes or options.
+It can return a System.Drawing.Bitmap object, and you can save an image file to disk or a stream.
+There are several image formats supported, e.g., BMP, PNG, GIF, JPEG, TIFF, EMF, and so on.

 Using Aspose.Cells to Convert Worksheet to Image using ImageOrPrint options.